Claudine Gay to be Harvard’s 1st Black president, 2nd woman

 “Claudine is a remarkable leader who is profoundly devoted to sustaining and enhancing Harvard’s academic excellence, to championing both the value and the values of higher education and research, to expanding opportunity, and to strengthening Harvard as a fount of ideas and a force for good in the world,” Penny Pritzker, senior fellow of the Harvard Corporation and chair of Harvard’s presidential search committee, said in a statement.

+In her speech, Gay called for greater collaboration among schools at Harvard and said there was an urgency for the university be more engaged with the world and to “bring bold, brave and pioneering thinking to our greatest challenges.”

+“The idea of the ‘ivory tower’ — that is the past not the future of academia.
+We don’t exist outside of society, but as part of it,” she said.
+“That means that Harvard has a duty to lean in, engage and to be of service to the world.”

 With Gay’s appointment, women will outnumber men as chiefs of the eight Ivy League schools.
 Dartmouth and the University of Pennsylvania appointed women earlier this year, joining Brown and Cornell.
 Columbia, Princeton and Yale are led by men.

-Gay will be the only Black president currently in the Ivy League and the second Black woman ever, following Ruth Simmons, who led Brown University from 2001 to 2012.

 Drew Faust was the first woman to be president at Harvard.
 A noted historian of the American South and the Civil War, she stepped down in 2018 after 11 years.

+Gay will be the only Black president currently in the Ivy League and the second Black woman ever, following Ruth Simmons, who led Brown University from 2001 to 2012.

+“At a time when everyone continues to look at Harvard, this presidential hire will arguably be one of the most significant in American higher education for years to come,” Cole said.

+As president of Harvard, Gay will shape decisions that can have impact at the local, state and federal level, Cole said.
+That includes racial issues that the campus has confronted in recent years, including affirmative action and the school’s own history with slavery.

-Bacow, who took over as president in 2018, expanded and updated the university’s teaching and research missions and fostered cooperation across disciplines to address complex issues including climate change and inequality.
+Bacow, who took over as president in 2018, expanded and updated the university’s teaching and research missions and fostered cooperation across disciplines to address issues including climate change and inequality.

 Under his leadership, Harvard joined the Massachusetts Institute of Technology in a legal challenge to the Trump administration’s decision to make international students leave the country if they planned on taking classes entirely online in fall 2020 at the height of the pandemic.
 He criticized the policy for its “cruelty” and “recklessness.”

-Harvard became one of the first universities to switch to remote learning early in the pandemic, and Bacow and his wife tested positive for COVID-19 in March 2020.

 Harvard also faced challenges during his tenure.
-The university survived a legal challenge to its admissions policies in U.S. District Court, a case that is now being weighed by the Supeme Court.
+The university survived a legal challenge to its admissions policies in U.S. District Court, a case now being weighed by the Supreme Court.

 It was also disclosed that disgraced financier Jeffrey Epstein visited Harvard’s campus more than 40 times after his 2008 sex crimes conviction — long before Bacow’s tenure — and was even given his own office.